 Metal Fiber Sculptor Atticus Adams

 Atticus Adams is a sculptor whose work embodies the transformative power of art to create beauty, meaning, and emotional impact from industrial materials.
-Using mostly aluminum mesh—generally found in screen doors/windows and filters—he creates abstract pieces and installations, which sometimes resemble flowers, clouds, and other natural phenomena.
+Using aluminum, bronze, copper, and stainless steel mesh—generally found in screen doors/windows and filters—he creates abstract pieces and installations, which sometimes resemble flowers, clouds, and other natural phenomena.

 Atticus works spontaneously, feeling his way toward the objects that take shape in mind as he shapes them almost entirely by hand.
 To some pieces he adds color and texture by applying paint or broken auto glass.

 “Metal mesh is a beautiful, flexible material that allows you to explore shadow and transparency in endless ways,” he says.
 “The material lends itself to these biomorphic shapes, which aren’t necessarily intentional . . .
 The sculptures seem fragile but are actually quite resilient—like nature itself.”

 Recycling—as a practice and a concept—is essential to Atticus’s work.
 He often uses old industrial, architectural materials to create his art.
 Also, he reuses his own work, turning old installations into new artworks.
 Transformation, of course, is at the heart of all recycling: turning one thing into another; and in his art specifically, making something functional into something aesthetic; turning rough material into gentle forms.

 Hope is at the core of his art, and may be emblematic of recycling per se.
 “Making something beautiful out of something mundane or even ugly is really what I’m trying to do with my art,” he says.
 “When it’s successful, I think it shows how bleakness or blight can be replaced by (or subsumed into) its opposite.
 To me that’s hope, as an active, deliberate process, as well as an emotional embrace of possibility—and I think it’s reflected in the work.”